erikswed/Greta-100-React-Web-App/README.md

 This is a Create React App ReactJs project.
 Considering the requirements and on-going iteration discussions, feel free to contribute with Pull requests.

 To get starting developing you have to create a Firebase account and setting up your own credentials.
 Check Firebase.js for config, typically create some .env file in root for the constants.
-In the .env file at root the HTTPS=true is set to make Facebook login work and this require use of secure https://localhost:xxxx/
+- In the .env file at root the HTTPS=true is set to make Facebook login work-

-As of release V1.1.0: This is the Firestore-rules.json at root for Cloud Firestore db  setup.
+- As of release V1.1.0: the Firestore-rules.json at root for Cloud Firestore.

 At Cloud Firestore enable Sign-in providers:
 - anonymous